Can sunken eyes be reversed?

 These under-eye patches have been proven to target dark circles, reduce puffiness and help you look more well-rested.
 So, people can finally stop saying how tired you look.
 Plus, you want to thicken under eye skin naturally and these patches do just that.

-Dermaclara’s 100% medical grade under-eye patches will hydrate and nourish your skin with high-quality ingredients such as hyaluronic acid and ceramides, anti-aging ingredients like retinol for the best results.
+Dermaclara’s 100% medical grade under-eye patches will hydrate, nourish and plump your skin!
 It’s important that when you are choosing a silicone patch that you choose the masks that are shaped to fit under your eyes for the best results.
 The goal of these patches is to eliminate the tired look and brighten, hydrate, de-puff and smooth the layer of skin under your eyes.
 With only 20 minutes a day it’s been scientifically proven to combat the symptoms of sunken eyes.

 Sunken eyes before and after